 What happens in a treatment?

 In a reflexology treatment, you stay clothed except for the feet.
-You lie on a massage table in a sun lounger style, covered by an blanket, with your feet and knees supported by bolsters and pillows.
-I start by cleaning the feet and giving some brief massage to help you relax.
+You recline on a massage table in a sun lounger style, covered by an blanket, with your feet and knees supported by bolsters and pillows.
+I start by giving some brief massage to help you relax.
 I then use my thumbs and fingers to systematically work around the foot, looking for any areas that feel clicky or crunchy, or areas where the client feels tenderness and/or pain.
-These areas are marked on a chart, and I work on them a bit more, to encourage the body to heal in these areas.